 now have a page that will list all of your posts which will help get you found!

 Time Out!
-Here’s a Review of 8 Steps We’ve Accomplished with Making a Website
+Here’s a Review of 8 Steps We’ve Accomplished Already while Making your Website

 Here’s a basic list of what we’ve accomplished so far in your endeavor to make a website: